 About the Department

-The Department of Classics offers several graduate degrees designed to prepare Latin teachers for secondary school teaching in Massachusetts.
-An undergraduate program leads to Initial Licensure and graduate tracks for Latin and Classical Humanities in the M.Ed. are overseen by the Graduate College of Education.
-In addition, we have a Latin track in the M.A. in Applied Linguistics with special focus on linguistics and language acquisition.
+The Classics and Religious Studies Department offers several graduate degrees designed to prepare Latin teachers for secondary school teaching in Massachusetts.
+An undergraduate program leads to initial licensure and graduate tracks for Latin and classical humanities in the MEd are overseen by the College of Education and Human Development.
+In addition, we have a Latin track in the MA in Applied Linguistics with special focus on linguistics and language acquisition.

-The department will also be offering workshops for teachers on topics such as Latin pedagogy, conversational Latin, and the Advanced Placement tests.
+The department will also be offering workshops for teachers on topics such as Latin pedagogy, conversational Latin, and the advanced placement (AP) tests.

-The department also offers minors in both Classical Studies and Classical Languages.
+The Classics and Religious Studies Department also offers minors in both classical studies and classical languages.